opendevsecops/lobby/IDEAS.md

 **VPN/SSH/Proxy Hopper** - simple container infrastructure to hop into a VPC remotely.
 This can be used to gain direct access to a well guarded network.

 **Infector** - a fully automated tool to propagate on top of cloud environments.
 This is for demo purposes only.
 This idea is heavily inspired by [Monkey](https://github.com/guardicore/monkey).
 The difference is that it should be written in Go instead of python so that it is easier to copy - also better cross-platform.
 If time allows, rust will be welcome too.

+**Creds Collector** - run a low cost search infrastructure for dumps of previously discloused data breaches.
+Sometimes it is useful to have that level of intelligence although it is technically crossing the line.